oshiomah1/oshiomah1.github.io/_posts/2021-4-02-Week_10_Walkthrough.md

 Keep this data- many of you will likely choose to use these viruses as part of your projects, and it will be very valuable.

+## This week's turn-in

+This week, please provide the following:

+- The bin name, taxonomy, and scaffold ID where you found a CRISPR locus for at least one genome.

+- At least three scaffolds you think are viruses.
+(No pressure to be 100% right- this is tricky!
+Give it a shot though, and feel free to check with me to verify.)

 You're done for this week!
 Congrats!